-Ryan school murder: Conductor Ashok Kumar describes police brutality that compelled him to confess
+Ryan school murder: Conductor Ashok Kumar describes police brutality that compelled him to confess - Firstpost

 Now out on bail, Ashok narrated how the police brutalised him to make him confess to a murder he claimed he had nothing to do with.

-The 42-year-old, who hailed from Ghamroj village in Sohna area of south Gurugram, was jailed on 8 September, the very day seven-year-old Pradyuman Thakur was found murdered in the school toilet.
+The 42-year-old, who hailed from Ghamroj village in Sohna area of south Gurugram, was jailed on 8 September, the very day a seven-year-old student was found murdered in the school toilet.
 At first, the police claimed the conductor wanted to sodomise the boy but had to kill him as the child raised an alarm.
 However, the police’s account of events was met with suspicion.

 As media questioned the police's theory, the accused was produced before them for a confession.
 Alighting from the police vehicle, Ashok walked with a distinct limp.
 The police explained it by saying he had suffered from paralysis since an early age.

-Ashok told the media he was masturbating inside the toilet and Pradyuman happened to see him as the door was not locked.
+Ashok told the media he was masturbating inside the toilet and the child happened to see him as the door was not locked.
 He said he grabbed the child and gagged him as he was about to raise an alarm.
 He said he panicked so he took out the knife that was in his pocket and killed the boy.

 The hesitation in his tone and tenor, his body language, the blank look on his face and nervous countenance indicated something wasn't right.
 His hands and face looked swollen, to which the police said, "Laaton ke bhoot baaton se nahi maante."
 (Hardened people don't spill the beans easily.)